zeromev/zeromev.github.io/explorer.md

 The delay is the difference between the time a pending transaction was first seen, and when it was included in the Ethereum blockchain.

-From this we get the time column, which is where the transaction would have come in the block order had it been ordered by time.
+From this we get the time column, which is the index of where the transaction would have come in the block order had it been ordered by time.

 A colour is given to each transaction based on the time column, with low numbers being light (yellow) and high numbers dark (black).